 There are a number of limitations and restrictions contained in the various bond indentures.
 All revenue bonds outstanding and interest thereon are secured by a statutory first lien, subject only to prior liens, on the net revenue of the Authority.
-In compliance with bond agreements, the Authority has a letter of credit available totaling \$17,844,417, which has not been drawn upon at December 31, 2022.
-The letter of credit expires on December 1, 2023.
+In compliance with bond agreements, the Authority had a letter of credit available totaling \$17,844,417, which had not been drawn upon during 2023.
+The letter of credit expired on December 1, 2023 and was replaced with a surety policy to cover any liability associated with the Authority's potential inability to meet future debt payments.
 In addition, all bonds bear the limited tax pledge of the full faith and credit of the County of Kent, Michigan to advance necessary amounts to meet principal and interest payments in the event that revenue of the Authority is insufficient to meet requirements.